Tsuzat/Tsuzat/README.md

 ## Hi, I’m Alok `Tsuzat` Singh 👋
+**Mind of an engineer and the soul of a designer — a builder at heart, always shipping.**

 - 👀 I’m interested in web development, mobile, and desktop app development.
 - 🌱 I’m currently learning Svelte, Swift and Tauri.
 - 💞️ I’m always up to collaborate on something innovative and exciting.